Installing Python on Linux¶

-The latest versions of Ubuntu and Fedora come with Python 2.7 out of the box.
+The latest versions of CentOS, Fedora, Redhat Enterprise (RHEL) and Ubuntu come with Python 2.7 out of the box.

-The latest versions of Redhat Enterprise (RHEL) and CentOS come with Python 2.6.
 Some older versions of RHEL and CentOS come with Python 2.4 which is unacceptable for modern Python development.
 Fortunately, there are Extra Packages for Enterprise Linux which include high quality additional packages based on their Fedora counterparts.
 This repository contains a Python 2.6 package specifically designed to install side-by-side with the system’s Python 2.4 installation.

-$ easy_install pip
+$ command -v pip

 This page is a remixed version of another guide, which is available under the same license.